imalooney/t3tr0s/README.md

 ## Implementation

 __In the beginning__, we worked on the game at least once a week.
-It got pretty crazy at the end closer to deadline, but our initial process is documented in blogs below:
+It got p͏͌re̕tty c͇̩ͨr᷊̎͘aͤͪ̏z̒̃̃y̬ͣ̆ at the end closer to deadline, but our initial process is documented in blogs below:

 - [DevBlog 1](devblog/day01.md) - data, collision, rotation, drawing